Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 • Emphasising the significance of open data published on NAPs, particularly for static data like electric vehicle (EV) charging station locations (related to the deployEMDS Ile-de-France use case).

-• Supporting real-time data applications such as station availability, power classes, and reservation systems, which demand connection to the common European mobility data space.
+• Supporting real-time data applications such as station availability, charging capacities, and reservation systems, which demand connection to the common European mobility data space.

 NAPs and common European mobility data space: Complementary tools for mobility innovation

 Rather than competing concepts, NAPs and the common European mobility data space are increasingly seen as complementary.
-While NAPs provide a legal and technical foundation for data availability (for example, through DATEX II), the common European mobility data space introduces a federated, interoperable framework that enhances the discoverability and reuse of data across sectors.
-The combination delivers added value for services like Mobility as a Service (MaaS), especially when static and real-time data streams are integrated effectively. deployEMDS helps bridge the gap between these two layers by offering practical insights and tools for harmonising data practices across different EU countries and platforms.
+While NAPs provide a legal and technical foundation for data availability (for example, through DATEX II), the common European mobility data space introduces a federated, interoperable framework that enhances the discoverability and reuse of data across different types of mobility-related data, including data not covered by the ITS Directive.

 Governance on the common European mobility data space: A structured approach